eddiesTime/sme_app/raw_documentation.md

 Evans answers the question as follows:

 > Every software program relates to some activity or interest of its user.
 The heart of software is its ability to solve domain-related problems for its user.
 All other features, vital though they may be, support this basic purpose.
-When the domain is complex, this is a difficult task, calling for the concentrated effort of talented and skilled people.Developers have to steep themselves in the domain to build up knowledge of the business.
+When the domain is complex, this is a difficult task, calling for the concentrated effort of talented and skilled people.
+Developers have to steep themselves in the domain to build up knowledge of the business.

 He recommends that the best way to do this is to make the software a reflection of the domain, which creates a ubiquitous language that the domain experts and developers can use.